 Treasury policies under the Commercial Policy Framework

-Government businesses are covered by a range of legislative requirements that NSW Treasury applies in the development of policy and guidelines, primarily the Public Finance and Audit Act 1983.
+Government businesses are covered by a range of legislative requirements that NSW Treasury applies in the development of policy and guidelines, primarily the Government Sector Finance Act 2018.
 The State Owned Corporations are required to meet certain requirements under the State Owned Corporations Act 1989.
 Scope of application of the Commercial Policy Framework to Government businesses is included in each policy.

 Commercial Policy Framework Treasury Policy Papers for Government Businesses

-Government businesses are required to comply with a range of other Acts, including for example the Annual Reports (Statutory Bodies) Act 1984 and the Public Finance and Audit Act 1983.
+Government businesses are required to comply with a range of other Acts, including for example the annual reporting under the Government Sector Finance Act 2018.

 Companies established under the Corporations Act 2001 (Cth) need to comply with the requirements set out in that legislation.